Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Vacuum Leaks

 Vacuum leaks can also contribute to idle air control valve failure.
 If there is a leak in the vacuum system that supplies air to the valve, it can disrupt the airflow and cause the valve to malfunction.
 This can result in decreased engine performance, increased emissions, and difficulty starting the engine.
-It is important to inspect the vacuum system for any leaks and repair them promptly to prevent idle air control valve failure.
+It is important to inspect the vacuum system for any leaks and them promptly to prevent idle air control valve failure.

 • Check the vacuum hoses and connections for any signs of wear or damage.